A growing baby’s first kicks in utero are quite rightly celebrated with enthusiasm, but what’s really going on in there … and why?

-A new study just published in the journal Scientific Reports suggests that babies are not simply stretching their legs and making their presence known when they kick around the womb.
+A recent study published in the journal Scientific Reports suggests that babies are not simply stretching their legs or making their presence known when they kick around the womb.

 Researchers say that babies are actually seeking to spark important connections in their growing brains with these jerky first kicks and jabs, and that it’s helping them to create an internal ‘map’ of their own body.

-“These kicks, known as fetal movements, enable a baby to construct a basic brain network so that it can understand what part of the body is moving and how it is being touched,” the study authors say, Live Science reports.
+“These kicks, known as foetal movements, enable a baby to construct a basic brain network so that it can understand what part of the body is moving and how it is being touched” Live Science reports.